 Larry David was quite volatile in meetings with NBC executives, and would often outright refuse to accept their notes and suggestions.
 He was eventually banned from attending the meetings.

-It was originally intended that Elaine's formidable father, famous author Alton Benes, of whom Jerry and George are terrified, be a recurring character, but in an odd case of life imitating art, Lawrence Tierney really did so frighten and intimidated the other cast members, that it was decided he should never return.
+It was originally intended that Elaine's (Julia Louis-Dreyfus) formidable father, famous author Alton Benes, of whom Jerry (Jerry Seinfeld) and George (Jason Alexander) are terrified, be a recurring character, but in an odd case of life imitating art, Lawrence Tierney really did frighten and intimidated the other cast members, that it was decided he should never return.

 Before the show was set to air, Jerry Seinfeld asked Jason Alexander what he thought their chances for success were.
 Alexander said he thought they "didn't have a chance".
 When asked why, Alexander responded, "Because the audience for this show is me, and I don't watch TV."

-Director Steven Spielberg once commented that while filming Schindler's List (1993), he got so depressed that he would watch tapes of "Seinfeld" episodes to cheer himself up.
+Director Steven Spielberg once commented that while filming Schindler's List (1993), he got so depressed that he would watch tapes of this show's episodes to cheer himself up.

-The Soup Nazi is based on the actual owner, Al Yeganeh, of a take-out soup business in Manhattan on West 55th Street between Broadway and 8th Avenue.
+The Soup Nazi (Larry Thomas) is based on the actual owner, Al Yeganeh, of a take-out soup business in Manhattan on West 55th Street between Broadway and 8th Avenue.
 Just like in the sitcom, his soups were known for their excellent quality, but Yeganeh was also famous for the unusual way he treated his customers.
 Instead of calling him a Nazi, local patrons called him a terrorist, presumably because they knew Yeganeh was born in Iran, not Germany.
 Yeganeh was so angered by the episode (Seinfeld: The Soup Nazi (1995)), that he forbade the use of the "N word" in his restaurants.
-Even the slightest reference to "Seinfeld" would push his buttons (it can be seen in an interview he did with CNN).
-So when some cast members and writers from "Seinfeld" bravely visited the restaurant after the episode aired, Yeganeh claimed that the show had ruined his life.
+Even the slightest reference to this show would push his buttons (it can be seen in an interview he did with CNN).
+So when some cast members and writers from this show bravely visited the restaurant after the episode aired, Yeganeh claimed that the show had ruined his life.

 Michael Costanza, Jerry Seinfeld's friend, after whom George is named, filed a one hundred million dollar lawsuit against Seinfeld, Larry David, and NBC, claiming invasion of privacy and defamation of character.
 Costanza claimed damages, due to the show's alleged use of his likeness.
 The case was dismissed with the judges adding that the statute of limitations on the case had run out, as Costanza did not sue within one year of the show's debut in 1989.

 When the final episode aired on May 14, 1998, the TV Land network honored the occasion by airing no programming in the show's timeslot.
 Instead, the network just showed a still photo of a closed office door.